Anand-puthiyapurayil/AI_Methodology/AI_METHODOLY/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── external       <- Data from third party sources
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── Prediction     <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── models             <- Trained and serialized models, model predictions, or model summaries saved using Joblib
+    |
+    ├── MLFLOW             <- Model trained with Mlflow and predicted,created a pipelines for logging metrics │
+    ├── notebooks          <- • Employee_perfomance_analysis_COMPLETE_EDA&CLASSIFICATION
+    │                         • Creating_data_pipeline_for_preprocessing
+    │                         • Final Notebook
     │
+    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis as PDF.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
+    ├── SHAP               <- #TODO
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   |
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── app            <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
+    │   │   ├── preprocess.py
+    |   |   ├── inference.py
     │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io